liquiddesign/lqgraphi/README.md

 There is universal fetch function.
 You just need to pass collection with ResolveInfo.
 It will take care of retrieving only data you asked in most efficient way.

-All selects made in collection are cleared due to safety reasons.
-You can pass *$customSelects* which will be applied without any change directly to SQL, so be careful!
-This array can be recursive with relations.
-It will be passed to appropriate functions.

 ### Language mutations
 If you need to use different language mutation, you can use HTTP header "Accept-Language".
 System will set detected language (if supported) as primary language for all SQL queries.